Introduction

 When a Videolinq account is suspended or cancelled, all associated API records and media links stop working.

-In summary, the Videolinq API allows developers to manage live streaming, captions, and other video-related features seamlessly.
-By utilizing specific resources, you can allocate channels, destinations, and more for your sub-users while tracking usage and billing efficiently.
+In summary, the Videolinq API allows developers to seamlessly manage live streaming, captions, and other video-related features.
+By utilizing specific resources, you can allocate channels, destinations, and more for your sub-users while efficiently tracking usage and billing.

-If you have any questions or would like to open an API account, feel free to contact us for assistance.
+If you have questions or want to open an API account, contact us for assistance.